 Community Learning Exchanges (CLEs) offer grassroots community leaders working on community change opportunities to share challenges and solutions through local, regional and national events.
 CLEs provide teams time and space to build trust and learn from others through fun and engaging activities.

-The Community Schools Leadership Network unites leaders of community schools and initiatives into a professional learning community.
+The Community School Leadership Network (CSLN) is composed of Community School Initiative leaders dedicated to providing mutual support, collective learning, and advancing the field of Community Schools.
 The network also helps guide IEL's Coalition for Community Schools' direction and activities.

 DC Advocacy Partners is a free leadership training program for self-advocates and family members of individuals with intellectual or developmental disabilities.
 It empowers DC residents to work with policymakers to improve policies, programs and services for people with disabilities in Washington, DC.